How To Quit Smoking: Tips For Overcoming Addiction

 • Increased anxiousness, sadness, or depression

-Nicotine replacement therapy products can typically be found over the counter at your local drugstore or pharmacy, but if you need additional help, certain medications can also be prescribed by a doctor.
+Nicotine replacement therapy products can typically be found over the counter at your local pharmacy, but if you need additional help, a doctor can also prescribe certain medications.
 Always consult a medical professional beforehand if you are exploring the option of using a nicotine substitute.

 Getty/Halfpoint Images